Sea buckthorn: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In both healthy subjects and obese patients, sea buckthorn berries and oil have demonstrated their ability to reduce concentrations of C-reactive protein.
+In healthy subjects and obese patients, sea buckthorn berries and oil have demonstrated their ability to reduce levels of C-reactive protein.

 full-leafempty-leafempty-leafempty-leaf

 Sea buckthorn promotes wound healing.
-Animal studies and some human data suggest that its extracts protect cells against peroxidative lipid injuries and enhance epithelial tissue regeneration and wound granulation, thus increasing blood flow to injured areas.
+Animal studies and some human data suggest that its extracts protect cells against damage from lipid peroxidation and improve epithelial tissue regeneration and wound granulation, thereby increasing blood flow to injured areas.

 Usages associés